 I'm thinking we've lost the country then if people aren't held accountable.

-He said, Sunlight is the best of disinfectants.
+He said, sunlight is the best of disinfectants.

-There the public needs to see what has gone on here.
+The public needs to see what has gone on here.

 And yet the Department of Justice and the FBI and Rod Rosenstein continue to cover up and conceal evidence, define subpoenas, lawful subpoenas by Congress.